-DFMS maintains a defined contribution pension plan (the "Plan") for all eligible lay employees.
-Under the Plan, DFMS contributes 5% of eligible salaries and DFMS matches employee contributions to the Plan up to 4%.
+DFMS maintains a defined contribution pension plan (the "Plan") for all eligible lay employees and employees of ERD.
+Under the Plan, the employer contributes 5% of eligible salaries and matches employee contributions to the Plan up to 4%.
 It is the opinion of counsel to the Plan that, as a Church Plan, this Plan is exempt from the requirements of the Employee Retirement Income Security Act of 1974 ("ERISA").
-Pension expense for this Plan recognized on the accompanying consolidated financial statements amounted to \$890 and \$874 for the years ended December 31, 2012 and 2011, respectively.
+Pension expense for this Plan recognized on the accompanying consolidated financial statements amounted to \$1,072 and \$890 for the years ended December 31, 2013 and 2012, respectively.